Tomato sauce is the perfect comfort food. It’s rich, hearty, and can be made with many ingredients to suit the season or your taste buds.

 Step 7.
 Then add your sauce to your jars, leaving 1/2 inch headspace.
 Next, remove air bubbles and adjust headspace, if necessary, by adding hot sauce.

 Step 8.
 Remove lids from simmering water one at a time, using tongs or a magnet to get them out of the pot.
 Place them on top of jars and screw on tightly to secure ring around lid – do not overtighten

 Step 9.
 Using tongs, carefully place jars into a simmering water bath and process pint jars for 35 minutes and quart jars for 40 minutes.

 Step 10.
 After processing, remove jars straight up from the water and allow them to cool on a rack or towel-lined countertop undisturbed for 24 hours.
 Please do not touch the jars at all after you have removed them from the water bath canner.
 The jars have just finished sealing; if you notice, the center of each lid has indented slightly.

 Step 11.
-Check to make sure your lids have been sealed by pressing down on the top of the lid.
+Check to ensure your lids have been sealed by pressing down on the top of the lid.
 Pushing down means it is not sealed so remove these jars from your pantry immediately.
 They are not safe to store in there.
-If the lid pops back up when you press it down, then it is sealed properly.
+It is appropriately sealed if the lid doesn’t pop back up when you press it down.

 Step 12.
 Label your jars with the contents and date so that nobody accidentally stumbles on a jar of tomato sauce from last year’s garden hidden in your pantry!